choimyeongguk/Data-Structure/HW2/skeleton code/ReadMe.txt

 Although no specific instructions were given for handling the case where main.cpp allocate more than 100 Device objects, support for this case was implemented.

+Although no specific instructions were given for handling the case where comparing device with wrong index, support for this case was implemented.

 As the opposite state of the Ring's "Enabled" was not specified, I assumed it to be "Disabled".
 Similarly, for the Earbud's "Yes" state, I assumed the opposite to be "No".